 To find maps for a specific location in Canada consult the Geographical Names of Canada, an online gazetteer that contains location information, including the NTS map code.
 You can also consult the Toporama interactive map that will show you the NTS grid with NTS codes.

 Concordia University library has a small collection of bedrock and surficial geology maps of Canada at various scales, produced by the Geological Survey of Canada.
 These maps are located in map cabinet 4.
 An Excel spreadsheet listing these maps can be consulted at the Ask Us! desk.

 National Atlas of Canada

 Unlike previous bound editions, the 5th edition is published as a series of individual thematic maps at various scales.
 Topics covered include climate, forestry, population, transport, etc. These maps are located in the map cabinet 2.
-The scanned version of this atlas is available online.
+The digital (and most current) version of this atlas is available online.